franco-ruggeri/course-scheduling/README.md

    + In Eclipse: right click on the project -> build path -> configure build path -> tab libraries -> add jars
 * Run the Main class

 On Ubuntu, you can follow the same steps, but the ILP libraries give some problems.
-To run the code without ILP, just comment line 92 of the *Main* class.
+To run the code without ILP, just comment line 91 of the *Main* class.

-*Remark*: ILP takes a while to finish.
+*Remark*: ILP takes a while to finish and in some test cases does not converge.
+So, we suggest to use it in isolation:
+* When running SA and GA, comment line 91 of the *Main* class
+* When running ILP:
+   + comment lines 89-90 of the *Main* class
+   + enable one Generator at a time commenting lines 26-60 of the *Main* class (not all obviously, you need one generator)

 ## Output
 * Problems, solutions and performance will be saved into a subfolder called *output*.